A guide to the best attractions near Durbuy and things to see near Durbuy, the smallest town in the world

 Tel.: +32 86 21 12 76

-Durbuy and the surrounding area are a great destination for eco aware and sustainable travelers.
+Durbuy and the surrounding area are a great destination for eco-aware and sustainable travelers.
 The Ardennes region boasts hundreds of hiking trails and in most restaurants in Durbuy, you can find local and seasonal products.
+Indeed the area is home to some of the best hiking trails in Belgium.

 Disclaimer: I have been a guest of the Tourism Board of Durbuy.
 All my opinions, as always, are my own.
 This posts contains affiliate links.
 In case you purchase one of the items, I’ll receive a small commission.
 The price remains the same for you.